Edgar-mwila/game-theory-playground/README.md

 bun run dev

-Open your browser and navigate to http://localhost:3000 (or the port specified in the terminal).
+Open your browser and navigate to http://localhost:5173.

 Additional Commands